eringrand/eringrand.github.io/about.md

 ##<a name="experience"></a>Currently Working
 * Working at Crisis Text Line as a Data Scientist.
 * You can read about my transistion to Data Science at Crisis Text Line [here](http://datascience.columbia.edu/q-erin-grand-data-scientist-crisis-text-line).
+* Built and shipped a new volunteer application which has been used by 7600 applicants.
+Increased the completion rate from 40% to 90%.
+* My work has focused on identifing drop off points for trainers and supervisors.
+I producied cohort reports of training metrics and identified key differences among cohorts to provide trainers with new solutions.
+I identified counselor churn as the largest organizational priority, and setup tracking, reporting, and analysis of key metrics.

 [Top](#top)